2 Bedroom Home in High Point - $78,500

-Multiple offers received.
-All offers need to be submitted by 9 am 1/27/2022.
 Here is your wonderful opportunity to own an established turn-key rental property.
-This would make a lovely primary residence as the current occupant has lived in the property since 2020 and is on a month-to-month lease.
+This would make a lovely primary residence as the current occupant has lived in the property since 2016 and is on a month-to-month lease.
 HOA includes water, sewer, trash, community pool, and clubhouse.
-Seller's current deed represents multiple properties and seller will prepare a new one for buyer at closing to represent only this unit at 222 Northpoint Avenue Unit C which is currently listed as TRACT NINE on page 447 of deed book 7814.
-The listing agent is related to the seller and will be happy to make an appointment for you to see the property.
-CALL TODAY!!
+Seller's current deed represents multiple properties and seller will prepare a new one for buyer at closing to represent only this unit at 222 Northpoint Avenue Unit I which is currently listed as TRACT FIFTEEN on page 448 of deed book 7814.
+The listing agent is related to the seller.
 Please do not disturb the occupant.
 Make this convenient location of Gilwood North your next investment!

 2 Bedroom Home in High Point - $78,500